learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 ### The `#add_song_by_name` Method

 As it currently stands, we have to *first* create a song and *then* add it to a given artists collection of songs.
 We are lazy programmers, if we could combine these two steps, that would make us happy.
-Furthermore, if you think about our domain model, i.e. the program we are writing to model the real-world environment of an artist and his or her songs, the current need to create a song and then add it to an artist doesn't really make sense.
+Furthermore, if you think about our domain model, i.e. the program we are writing to model the real-world environment of an artist and their songs, the current need to create a song and then add it to an artist doesn't really make sense.
 A song doesn't exist *before* an artist creates it.

 Instead, let's build a method `#add_song_by_name`, that takes in an argument of a name and genre and both creates the new song *and* adds that song to the artist's collection.